 Until now, the only social pedagogues working in the UK are those who have trained overseas and taken up positions in social work, social care or related fields.
 Most focus in the UK has been on the potential for social pedagogy in work with looked after children but this has been extended to seeing social pedagogy as a way forward for youth work, family support, support for people with disabilities, practice in schools and early childhood settings and other fields.

 SPPA is now engaged in promoting a qualified and recognised professional workforce for the UK.
-We are starting with new Levels 3 and 5 in social pedagogy (social pedagogy practitioner levels).
-These will be available from 2017.
+For more information on how you can engage and network in a broader scale, contact SPPA.

 Our membership offer include the following: providing continuous professional development opportunities including conferences, focused learning days and webinars, networking with like-minded people, being part of a growing community, helping us develop and promote excellence in social pedagogy and raising its profile in the UK.

-A: SPPA has a programme of events for members throughout the year.
-It will be available here soon.
+SPPA has a programme of events for members throughout the year.
+You can view our upcoming events here.
 SPPA is open to members who wish to develop interest groups or learning communities in specific areas or practice or policy.
 Please join groups you are interested in, share ideas and suggest groups that don’t currently exist.
-We will also hold a ‘project bank’ where you can register your own projects, seek partners to support your projects, file resources and report results.
-There will be an annual general meeting each year for members where a number of trustees will be elected and a new board confirmed.

 Graduates from the social pedagogy Diploma programmes will be known as social pedagogy practitioners.
 Social Pedagogue is a protected title in European countries and is acquired after an extensive programme of study at Bachelor and, often, Masters level.